tmtsoftware/esw/docs/src/main/uisupport/webapp-template.md

 Server-side functionality may be computationally intensive functions, or it may need to use the CSW Database Service with specialized queries/results as examples.
 At this time, only the APS has been identified as a user interface that needs the Web Application approach.

 A Web Application has a frontend and a backend.
-The frontend uses the same tools and libraries as the Gateway-only UI.
+The Web Application frontend uses the same tools and libraries as the Gateway-only UI.
-The WebApp UI will typically use the UIAG, but also uses its own backend HTTP-based service to implement application-specific routes that are called by the UI.
+The WebApp UI will typically use the UIAG as well as its own backend service that implements the application-specific routes that are called by the UI.

 ### Web Application Template and Tutorial